isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 We hope that "mechanical" tools will improve with time to approximate what such an expert programmer notices.
 Also, we assume that the rules will be refined over time to make them more precise and checkable.

-A rule is aimed at being simple, rather than carefully phrased to mention every alternative and special case.
+Rules are aimed at being simple, rather than carefully phrased to mention every alternative and special case.
 Such information is found in the **Alternative** paragraphs and the [Discussion](#S-discussion) sections.
 If you don't understand a rule or disagree with it, please visit its **Discussion**.
 If you feel that a discussion is missing or incomplete, enter an [Issue](https://github.com/isocpp/CppCoreGuidelines/issues)